 Matching is conducted in the following order:

 - Match the Google Cloud ID (not configurable).

 - match_mac (addresses)

-These properties are stored in Open-AudIT's configuration; to access them select Admin -> Configuration -> Discovery from Open-AudIT's menu.
+These properties are stored in Open-AudIT's configuration; to access them select Admin -> Configuration -> List Configuration from Open-AudIT's menu, then use the Search box on the left to search for match_ or go to Menu → Discover → Discoveries → Discovery Match Options.
 The default values of 'y' and 'n' simply mean YES and NO. We will use YES and NO in the description, rather than 'y' and 'n'.
 The stored value should always be either a lowercase y or n.

 The properties and their default values are listed below.

 |Linux based devices only.
 The DBUS id is supposed to be unique on each Linux device.
 It is set to NO by default because ESX, upon cloning a guest virtual machine, does not tell the operating system to recreate this identifier.
 We were receiving reports of discovered devices overwriting one another and this was the culprit.